Wii U: Multimedia integration

 The Wii U supported online video services through apps, such as Amazon Video, Crunchyroll, Hulu, Netflix, and YouTube.
 The Wii U does not support playback of DVDs or Blu-rays; Iwata explained that the decision to exclude these formats was motivated primarily by patent licensing fees, and the fact that such functionality would be redundant to DVD and Blu-ray players that users may already own.

 The Nintendo TVii service allowed program listings from a user's television provider to be aggregated with online video on demand services into an electronic program guide with recommendations and search functionality, and the ability to use the GamePad's infrared functionality to tune a set-top box to a particular program.
 The app also provided integration with IMDb, Rotten Tomatoes, and Wikipedia to provide additional information, and social connectivity through Facebook, Twitter, or Miiverse.
 TVii was made available with the Wii U's release in Japan on December 8, 2012, and in North America on December 20, 2012.
 Following delays, a European launch was cancelled.

 TVii was discontinued in North America on August 11, 2015 and was discontinued in Japan on November 8, 2017.
 The Netflix app was discontinued on July 1, 2021.
-The YouTube app was delisted from the Nintendo eShop on April 27th, 2022 and discontinued on October 27th, 2022.
+The YouTube app was delisted from the Nintendo eShop on April 27, 2022, and discontinued on October 27, 2022.

+Wii Street U was an app that used Google Maps and released as a digital download on the Nintendo eShop.
+The software allows players to use Google Street View using the GamePad.
+Upon initial release, the software was available for free until October 31, 2013, and the software was ended altogether on January 29, 2016, when it was announced that service for Wii Street U would be discontinued effectively on March 31, 2016.

+Wii Street U was announced in 2013 as part of Nintendo's Nintendo Web Framework, and is one of the first applications to use it.